osmosis-labs/docs/developing/dapps/get_started/submit_wasm_proposal.md

 # Submit a wasm Governance Proposal

 The following is a quick guide to provide a basic example on how submit a wasm binary proposal in Osmosis.
-This particular example will be with localOsmosis but it can also be sued with testnet.
+This particular example will be with localOsmosis but it can also be used with testnet.

 ## Localosmosis
 The easiest way to setup your localOsmosis is by downloading the [automated installer](https://get.osmosis.zone/).
 You can learn more about localOsmosis by reading the [README](https://github.com/osmosis-labs/localosmosis) in the official repo.